DMscotifer/adventure_roleplaying_webapp/README.md

 Because a simple game can become infinitely more complex at the whims of players or a particularly erudite Game Master.
 Life is complex and people tend to play what they know.
 They add additional, usually unnecessary complexity, to their hobby.

+Inventory management alone can be a chore, as well as the extensive cast of characters and monsters that make up the typical tabletop gaming session.